Grasia/dao-analyzer/README.md

     * [Freely available here](https://opensym.org/wp-content/uploads/2020/08/os20-paper-a11-el-faqir.pdf).

 ## Acknowledgements

-This work is funded by the Spanish Ministry of Science and Innovation and the [P2P Models](https://p2pmodels.eu/) project, which is funded by the European Research Council.
+DAO-Analyzer is created under the umbrella of two research projects: Chain Community, funded by the Spanish Ministry of Science and Innovation (RTI2018‐096820‐A‐I00) and led by Javier Arroyo and Samer Hassan; and P2P Models, funded by the European Research Council (ERC-2017-STG 625 grant no.: 75920), led by Samer Hassan.